We all talk about inclusion, accessibility and equal opportunities to all but does it really exist in the so called corporate world?

 I never faced any challenge getting into a normal school or college.
 For me I had ‘Inclusion’ , ‘Acessibity’ and ‘Equal Opportunities’ almost everywhere I stepped.

-Ofcourse there were struggles but I had strong support everywhere I.e. family, friends, teachers, colleagues and empowers.
-I feel like I was born with a golden spoon 😎.
+Ofcourse there were struggles but I had strong support everywhere I.e. family, friends and mentors.
+I feel like I was born with a silver spoon 😎.

 This was my story but there are many out there still struggling for recognition.
 We need to reachout to more such people